 Jeremy Goldman, an eMarketer principal analyst at Insider Intelligence, says, “An increasing number of brands are finding that investing in D2C models pays huge dividends.
 It also has the potential to be more profitable.
 It also promises to be a more consistent revenue stream than going through retailers that might be upended by the next pandemic-style black swan event.
 The D2C models inherently lend themselves to knowing the customer the best, which makes it far easier to provide the superior customer experience that today’s consumers demand.”

 PepsiCo has also opted for the D2C model to get engaged with consumers directly.

 Binmile Tech Help for a D2C Strategy

 The post-COVID-19 world has changed a lot. e-Commerce has seen success through online Direct-to-customer strategies.
 Due to supply-chain troubles and closed physical retail outlets, D2C has emerged as a fundamental approach for retail businesses rather than an opportunity.

 As an expert and professional in this space, Binmile helps businesses achieve a post-COVID-19 growth retail landscape through eCommerce tech stack selection.
-The company knows how to execute a D2C retail strategy through the best eCommerce website development solutions.
-We let you respond to the crisis, stay ahead in the competition, and resolve the crisis by employing a D2C strategy with digital transformation touch.
+The company knows how to execute a D2C retail strategy through ecommerce website development services.
+We let you respond to the crisis, stay ahead of the competition, and resolve the crisis by employing a D2C strategy with digital transformation touch.